 He is also part of a small team responsible for defining and supporting the learning technology infrastructure at Canterbury Christ Church University as well as working on a range of institutional and faculty projects.
 He has been a team member on several JISC and HEA projects including Kent PLPP Extension project, the iBorrow project and DEBUT.

-His current academic interests include digital literacy; e-portfolios for learning and professional development; understanding the alignment of pedagogy, space and technology inside flexible and open learning environments; and with a BSc (Hons) in Information Technology and Social Science, the role of social software and media in the scholarship of teaching and learning (SoTL).
+His current academic interests include digital literacy; e-portfolios for learning and professional development; open education; flexible and open learning environments; professional learning; and with a BSc (Hons) in Information Technology and Social Science, the role of social media in the scholarship of teaching and learning (SoTL).

 He has previously worked in IT sales, IT training and software development.
-He is a Chartered IT Professional with the British Computer Society and holds a MSc in e-Learning with the University of Edinburgh.
-He is currently undertaking a Doctorate in Education (EdD).
+He is an Associate Fellow (AFHEA) with the Higher Education Academy (HEA), an Ordinary Member with the Association for Learning Technology (ALT), a Member (MBCS) and a Chartered IT Professional (CITP) with the British Computer Society (BCS), and holds a MSc in e-Learning, now the MSc in Digital Education, with the University of Edinburgh.
+He is currently undertaking a Doctorate in Education (EdD) and has published a number of book chapters on educational technology.

 Wayne continues to live in the “Garden of England“, the cultural and spiritual home of Chaucer, Marlowe, Powell, hops, orchards, oysters, sparking wine, some White Cliffs, an Archbishop, a bear called “Rupert”, a cat called “Bagpuss” and “Barry” from EastEnders.